Shauryathanvi/Shauryathanvi/README.md

 - 👀 I’m interested in Database Designing, UI Design, Mathematics, Space, Badminton, Watches
 - 🌱 I’m currently learning ...
 C#
 - 📫 How to reach me ... shauryathanvi4@gmail.com
 - ⚡ Fun fact: ...
-We look through time.
+We have the ability look through time.
 How..
 Just stargaze.

 <!---
 Shauryathanvi/Shauryathanvi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.